Advice during flooding

 If there is an immediate risk to life, for example someone is trapped in a vehicle, or you are trapped by floodwater always call the emergency services on 999.

 - walk or cycle in flood water

 - swim, paddle or play in flood water

 We clean roadside drains (known as gullies) regularly.
 Flooding can be caused by blocked gullies, but more often the volume of water in a short amount of time during heavy rainfall can cause flooding on the roads.
-Please allow enough time for the water to disperse before reporting a blocked drain.
+Allow enough time for the water to disperse before reporting a blocked drain.

 If it is outside of normal office hours, call our emergency number

 If your home becomes flooded, and it is safe to do so, you should: